JessicaGarson/nyu_advanced_python_class/syllabus.md

 We'll be creating predictive models and learning some of the basics of Data Science.We will also be discussing about database concepts.

 ## Lesson 9 - Test Driven Development with Django October 28th
-We will use a test driven model to spend this class building a model
+We will use a test driven model to spend this class building a django site.

 ## Due Dates
 - Text Based Game due October 7th